Aspic is savory meat gelatin made from consommé, clarified stock, or bone broth. It gets its jiggly texture when the consommé cools.

-How to Make Aspic
+How to Cook With Aspic

-Choose your bones carefully.
-You want to pick bones with plenty of cartilage.
-Pigs' feet, and beef or pig knuckles work well, and so do chicken feet.
-The more tendons on your bones the better.
+Making aspic at home is time-consuming, so some cooks speed the process along by adding gelatin to a basic clear stock.
+Choose your bones carefully and pick bones with plenty of cartilage.
+Pigs' feet and beef or pig knuckles work well, and so do chicken feet.
+The more tendons on the bones, the better.

+Bring the bones to a boil and add thyme, parsley, onions, celery, and carrots.
+Boil gently for several hours.
 Remove the bones and strain the stock through cheesecloth.
 You may have to strain your broth several times because you want your aspic to be clear.

 Pour the cooled stock into ramekins or molds.
 If you want, you can cut up vegetables, cooked chicken, fish, or meats and put them in the containers before you pour your stock.
+Refrigerate your aspic overnight.

 Even if you don't set out to create an aspic, you still might find that you've made it incidentally.
 For instance, if you make a chicken soup and serve the cold chicken afterward, the gelatinized substance that clings to the chicken bones is essentially aspic, and that's what gives the cold chicken its flavor.